-The Planetary Health Diet shows how nearly 2050 billion people can eat natural foods that are healthy as well as sustainable by 10
+The Planetary Health Diet shows how nearly 2050 billion people can eat healthily and sustainably by 10

 The Planetary Health Diet is a nutrition concept of the EAT Lancet Commission, through which almost 2050 billion people can eat sustainably and healthily by 10.
 In addition, the diet does no harm to the planet.
 In addition to human health, the Planetary Health Diet focuses on the future of our earth.
 This is because nutrition is the most important engine for optimizing health and environmental sustainability.
 If we do not change our eating habits, we leave subsequent generations a planet that is marked by malnutrition and avoidable diseases.